 “Can we draw pictures of our robots, Miss Connor?”
 Tyrone asked.

-Leo Buscaglia, author of Living Loving and Learning, said, “Too often we underestimate the power of a touch, a smile, a kind word, a listening ear, an honest compliment, or the smallest act of caring, all of which have potential to turn a life around.”
-We have within us the Power to be instruments of change in the world.
 Storytelling and story-listening forms connective tissue between what we hear, what we see, what we experience, and what we value.
-We are called to listen to the Voice within that invites us into communion with one another … to be fully aware and fully connected to the All-Good in all people and in all things.
+When we tune into the Voice within that invites us into communion with one another, we become fully aware and fully connected to the All-Good in all people and in all things.